jazelly/FinetuneLLMs/server/src/utils/prisma/PRISMA.md

 yarn setup
 ```

-This script will install the necessary node modules in both the server and frontend directories, set up the environment files, and set up Prisma (generate client, run migrations, and seed the database).
+This script will install the necessary node modules in both the server and frontend directories, set up the environment files, and set up Prisma (generate client, run migrations).

 ## Prisma Scripts